Part 8 – Employee Stock Options

 What are employee stock options?

-An employee stock options is a call option on the common stock of a company, issued as a form of non-cash compensation.
+An employee stock option is a call option on the common stock of a company, issued as a form of non-cash compensation.
 Restrictions on the option (such as vesting and limited transferability) attempt to align the holder’s interest with those of the business‘ shareholders.
 If the company’s stock rises, holders of options generally experience a direct financial benefit.
 This gives employees an incentive to behave in ways that will boost the company’s stock price.

 The net of new shares that are potentially created is calculated by taking the number of shares that the in-the-money options purchase, then subtracting the number of common shares that the company can purchase from the market with the option proceeds.
 This adds to the total number of shares in the denominator and lowers the EPS number.

 For example, assume that a company currently has in-the-money options that cover 10,000 shares with an exercise price of $50.
-If the current market price is $100, the options are in-the-money and, based on the treasury method, need to be added to the diluted EPS denominator.
+If the current market price is $100, the options are in the money and, based on the treasury method, need to be added to the diluted EPS denominator.
 The proceeds the company will receive will be $500,000 ($50 x 10,000), which allows them to repurchase 5,000 shares on the market ($500,000/$100).
 Therefore, the net of new shares is 5,000 (10,000 option shares – 5,000 repurchased shares).

 Why options exercisable is used for Treasury stock method